cleesmith/storygrind/wiki-content/Home.md

 StoryGrind is a free desktop application that helps writers, authors, and editors improve their manuscripts using AI-powered tools.
 Your manuscripts stay on your computer, and you control when and how A.I. assistance is applied to your work.

-> Built with love by a book lover, for book lovers who write
+> _Built with love by a book lover, for book lovers who write_
+> ---
+> Why It's Free Forever
+> ---------------------
+> This isn't a startup looking for users or a company planning to monetize later.
+>
+> I'm retired, I love books, and I wanted to help writers access AI editing without the usual tech industry nonsense.
+>
+> That's it.
+That's the business model, as in not one at all.
+>
+> If you find StoryGrind helpful, just tell another writer about it.
+> - From a retired programmer who reads too much

 ## 🚀 Quick Start